 I know some parents with especially active toddlers will also bring a backpack leash to keep them close.
 No judgment!
 Do what you need to do to keep your kid safe.

 19. Measure Up

-You might be surprised how much you can ride.
-Our little guy was tall enough for Mater’s Junkyard Jamboree (32 inch minimum) by 18 months and we were amazed that my very tall daughter was able to ride Radiator Springs Racers (40 inch minimum) on a trip when she was 3.5 years old.
+You might be surprised how much you can ride though.
+Our little guy was tall enough for Mater’s Junkyard Jamboree (32 inch minimum) by 18 months and we were amazed that my fairly tall daughter was able to ride Radiator Springs Racers (40 inch minimum) on a trip when she was 3.5 years old.